marp-team/marp/website/blog/the-story-of-marp-next.md

 ![Marp for VS Code](/assets/marp-for-vs-code.png ' ')

 It was realized because VS Code is using the same Markdown engine (markdown-it) as Marpit framework.
-Of course you can export slides as PDF and HTML easily, powered by [Marp CLI].
+Of course, you can export slides as PDF and HTML easily, powered by [Marp CLI].

 [marp vscode]: https://marketplace.visualstudio.com/items?itemName=marp-team.marp-vscode